2001-2003: Early Research & Development

 Eventually, after absorbing the knowledge of a few great books (like Digital Signal Processing by Steven W Smith), the subject matter was tamed.
 However, it was discovered that if you wanted to get great detail about where harmonics exist on the frequency scale, you lost detail about when they exist – and vice versa.
 This was quite frustrating as the sweet spot required for detecting vibrato and sudden pitch changes seemed unobtainable.
 The first major breakthrough (made with the assistance of Martin’s mathematician & physicist brother Dr David Dawe) was in blending the results of several FFTs (some great at pin-pointing frequencies, others working better with start and end times) into one ‘super-FFT’.

 As mentioned above, notes are made up of harmonics.
 In a simple case, there is a fundamental harmonic which is at the same frequency as the pitch you hear.
-Then there are others which are multiples of the fundamental harmonic’s frequency.
-So, can you can simply find the lowest frequencies that exist to discover the note pitches?
+Then there are others which are multiples of the fundamental harmonic’s frequency, which give a note its sound.
+So, can you simply find the lowest frequencies that exist to discover the note pitches?

 Sadly, that proves to be too easy: Just imagine you are listening to a drum’n’bass track on a tinny speaker.
 The fundamentals of the lowest notes cannot be reproduced, but the low notes still sound the same pitch.
 How?
 The brain does a lot more processing of audio than one might think, and so this deciphering of harmonic frequencies into audible notes was one of the greatest challenges for many years to come.